dreylago/prefs/README.md

 # Prefs-common

-Store and retrieve user preferences (common files).
+Store and retrieve user preferences.

 1. Customize the look and
 feel of a website.